 In late February 2023, Castrol updated its visual identity, including its logo, which became more straightforward and minimalist while maintaining the overall composition.
 The team at Landor & Fitch retained the primary elements: a green circle divided into two parts by differently colored stripes and a red cursive inscription.
 Only details such as line shape, font, and proportions changed.

 - First, the thin green frame that made the old logo resemble a tag was removed.
-Its removal is due to the desire for minimalism, improving the logo’s readability, and making it clean and concise.
+Its removal is due to a desire for minimalism, to improve the logo’s readability, and make it clean and concise.

-- Second, the red stripe in the green circle became whole and no longer disintegrated into quadrilateral pixels.
+- Second, the red stripe in the green circle became whole, no longer disintegrating into quadrilateral pixels.
 This created a modern and clean image.
-Some consumers criticized this step, as the blurred squares in the past represented a stylized checkered flag – an essential symbol for a company associated with motorsports.
+Some consumers criticized this step, as the blurred squares in the past represented a stylized checkered flag, an essential symbol for a company associated with motorsports.

 - Third, the red line now extends upwards and forms a “boomerang,” resembling a receding road.
 The curve dividing the green circle into two parts became smoother.
 All of this infuses the emblem with energy and dynamism.

 - Fourth, the font of the word “Castrol” remained italic but became more standard.
 This change improved the inscription’s readability.
-Designers used the Gilroy grotesque as a basis and slightly modified the letters – in particular, they added a cut at the top of the “l” to match a similar cut on the “t.”
+Designers used the Gilroy grotesque as a basis and slightly modified the letters, in particular, adding a cut at the top of the “l” to match a similar cut on the “t.”

-Landor & Fitch’s employees simplified the logo to display better on small-screen devices, but they retained Castrol’s iconic colors: white, green, and bright red.
+Landor & Fitch’s employees simplified the logo to display better on small-screen devices, while retaining Castrol’s iconic colors: white, green, and bright red.

 Font and Colors

-During the company’s operation in the market for the sale of engine oil, several fonts were used for the logo.
+During the company’s market operation for the sale of engine oil, several fonts were used for the logo.
 The peculiarity was the use of cursive and cursive styles.
 Now the company has a legible and unique logo.
-Rounded corners and the main emphasis on the brand name attract the attention of potential buyers.
+Rounded corners and the main emphasis on the brand name attract potential buyers’ attention.

-After the first redesign of the logo, the company concluded that its traditional palette would be red-green-white.
-It looks modern and confident, forcing car owners to consider Castrol for purchase seriously.
-Green is associated with life and ambition, while red indicates the passion and ambition of the project.
+After the first logo redesign, the company concluded that its traditional palette would be red, green, and white.
+It looks modern and confident, prompting car owners to consider Castrol.
+Green is associated with life and ambition, while red indicates the project’s passion and ambition.